molmod/QuickFF/doc/tu_benzene.rst

     contribution to the force field.
 Furthermore, the covalent parameters are almost identical compared to the FF without electrostatics.
 This is indeed what we expect due to the charges being so small.

+    The force field parameters were also written to the Yaff parameters file `pars_cov.txt`:

+    .. program-output:: cat pars_cov_ei.txt